Discover, Review, Enjoy — Byte by Byte

 Login to Emby and navigate on the admin webpage to Server > Transcoding.
 If you see your GPU and a list of Hardware Decoders its likely working.
 Test forcing something to Trancode by changing the bitrate and monitor the CPU usage and using intel_gpu_top to see if there is any ffmpeg processes running on the GPU

-If your not seeing anything on this page I suggest giving your server a little nap (aka, a reboot) see if that makes the GPU driver jump into life.
+If your not seeing anything on this page I suggest giving your server a little nap (aka, a reboot) see if that makes the GPU driver jumps into life.

 Theme by Anders NorénUp ↑